ribbybibby/ssl_exporter/README.md

 In order to use the https client, targets must be provided to the exporter with the protocol in the uri (`https://<host>:<optional port>`).

-## Limitations

-I've only exported a subset of the information you could extract from a certificate.
-It would be simple to add more, for instance organisational information, if there's a need.

 ## Acknowledgements